 The following factors play a role when determining if any of the provisions above will be applied:

-• The pro-active and timely communication by the International Organisation with DG ECHO and/or OLAF of the allegation and during the investigation.
+• The pro-active and timely communication by the International Organisation with DG ECHO and/or OLAF on the issue.

 • The measures in place regarding the prevention, detection and response to fraud and how they were implemented in this specific case.